 The British Larder’s Home Made Christmas Hamper

-The British Larder wishes each and every reader a very Merry Christmas and a Happy New Year.
+The British Larder wishes everyone a Merry Christmas and a Happy New Year.

 I love to play and if it means I can play with food it’s even better.
 I had to come up with a secret Santa gift for a colleague at work.
-I thought what gift could be preferable to one that is to be eaten and even better if it makes that persons Christmas even more special.
+After contemplating I came up with the idea of making a edible gift and a put together a hamper.

 On my journey home, driving normally gets boring after the first hour, I stop listening to the radio and my brain starts clicking over everything on my “to do list”, a ha… and today it’s a fun one one to be dreamy about.
 At first I was wracking my brain thinking of what I could buy…. then as if lightning struck, I remembered about the lovely beetroot chutney that I made from the beets from my garden, the Spiced Caribbean Rum that I bought to make my Apple Snowballs for Christmas and the rest was pretty easy as it became apparent that I should put together a British Larder Christmas Hamper.

-Unfortunately I do not know the recipient that well, so I hope that he will enjoy this hamper as much as I enjoyed putting it together.
+Unfortunately I did not know the recipient that well, so I hope that he will enjoy this hamper as much as I enjoyed putting it together.
 For me it’s not about the cost of the present but the thought and the enjoyment of making it.
-So recycling an empty carton hamper from last year and re-using some jam jars that I have washed and sterilized was not only perfect to package my gifts but also added to the satisfaction.
+So recycling an empty carton hamper from last year and re-using some jam jars that I have washed and sterilized.

 I labeled each item with the product name and wrote on the back suggestions on how to use that particular item.
 I think it makes it a bit more individual and shows that I really have put thought and soul into making this gift.